Delamora94/Delamora94.github.io/README.md

   [Google](www.google.com) Google is great website that can have a lot of answers to your questions.
-  [Youtube](www.Yoututbe.com) Youtube is another great websites thats has millions of videos for entertainment or learning purposes.
+  [Youtube](www.Yoututbe.com) Youtube is another great websites that has millions of videos for entertainment or learning purposes.